sgorgun/matrix-linear-combination-task-python/README.md

 # matrix-linear-combination-task-python

 A set of programming assignments that proofs your abilitity to compute linear combination of vectors.
 The vectors are passed by the columns of the source matrix .
 The weights that are used for computing the linear combination are passed by the array $weights$.
 For the given matrix $m\times n$ and $n$ numbers compute the linear combination.
-The target function has signature $linear-combine(matrix, weights)$ and produces a list of numbers.
+The target function has signature
+$linear-combination(matrix, weights)$ and produces a list of numbers.

 For example, if the given vectors are presented by the columns of the matrix